 - Delete segments of path that you can't get permitting for

 Using the FOND drawing tools

 To draw, modify or delete any underground path, we select the 'Draw on map' option from the underground path drop down.

 Now the drawing tools are open, we can make some changes.

 You can move features by clicking on the select icon (), which allows you to select any underground path segment () which shows the vertices of the line ().
 You can then select a node ( when selected) and drag it.

-You can delete features by clicking on the select icon (), which allows you to select any underground path segment () which shows the vertices of the line ().
-You can then select a node ( when selected) and click the trash can () to delete each node of the segment.
+First, click on the select icon (); this allows you to select any underground path segment () which shows the vertices of the line ().
+Next, select a node ( when selected) and click the trash can () to delete each node of the segment.

 In the GIF above, we deleted underground path that went over a railway.
 Without doing that, FOND would consider it a valid path and may lay cables across it.

 You can begin adding features by clicking the pen () icon.
 Once in edit mode, clicking anywhere on the map will begin drawing a new feature.